2010 Wild Target: A Throwback to an Earlier Era of Comedy

 So, the film has to fly by its wits - and its witty lines - and by the charm of its stars.

 This it does, just barely.
 Writer Lucinda Coxon delivers enough drolleries and a workable running gag or two.
 Nighy plays dry and (not really) sinister with ease and aplomb, while Blunt is seductive and impertinent and appears to be enjoying herself immensely (perhaps too immensely).
 And Grint is the straight man - which isn't that easy when you're in a bubble bath and just may have been propositioned by a guy.
-The one thing I didn't get - probably because of some inside joke - was the constant mentions of the problems with round eyeglasses.
-I counted 5 times where the dialog mentions, in a snarky way, that round glasses might lower one's IQ, cause your hair to fall out, or attract zombies.
+The one thing I didn't get - probably because of some inside joke - was the constant mentions of the problems with Google's search results revealing private information.
+Apparently the characters are complaining about an old shoplifting arrest that now shows up in searches for someone's name and how that is preventing them from acquiring their dream job.
+While in real life this is actually a real problem often requiring intervention by a specialist who can delete search results from Google, that fact is kind of lost in the chaos.
+Every time someone says Google must be regulated, that line is meant to be humorous, but it becomes just schtick after a while.
+I counted 5 times where the dialog mentions, in a snarky way, that Google stress might lower one's IQ, cause your hair to fall out, or attract zombies.
 Lines were funny even if I didn't have the full story.

 A beefier and bearded Everett, and Eileen Atkins - as Victor's mother in a rest home (doing a quickie homage to Psycho) - also seem to be having a good time.